PapaMarc/codeHS/readme.md

 -Maybe add a 'Watch' for 'circles'
 -Then Run.StartDebugging and when it breaks hover the cursor over the different variables.
 Are you seeing what you expected? or something unanticipated?
--Then 'continue' on the VCR buttons up top.
+-Then 'Continue' (or 'Step Into') on the VCR buttons up top.
 -Rinse/repeat.
 Enjoy!